24 Different Types of Bees in Michigan

 Furthermore, these bees typically nest in abandoned rodent burrows but can also make their own nests if needed.
 Their colonies are much smaller than those of honeybees, with a queen and only a few workers.

-By providing them with natural food sources, we can help ensure that this species thrives for generations to come.
+By providing them with natural food sources, we can help ensure this species thrives for generations.

 9. Half-Black Bumble Bee

-The Half-Black Bumble Bee (Bombus vagans) is an important species of the types of bees in Michigan.
+The Half-Black Bumble Bee (Bombus vagans) is an important bee species in Michigan.
 This bee is known for its large size, distinctive yellow-orange coloring, and black head.

 The Half-Black Bumble Bee is an important pollinator of flowers and crops and can be found in various habitats, from meadows to woodlands.

-Unlike some other bumble bees, the Half-Black Bumble Bee can fly in cold temperatures, allowing it to forage for food even in the winter months.
+Unlike some other bumble bees, the Half-Black Bumble Bee can fly in cold temperatures, allowing it to forage for food even in winter.

-Its primary food source is nectar, which it collects from many species of wildflowers.
+Its primary food source is nectar, which it collects from many wildflowers.
 As it feeds on the flowers, it also helps transfer pollen, aiding in pollination.

 The Half-Black Bumble Bee has a more solitary lifestyle than most other types of bees in Michigan, so they often live in smaller colonies than other bumble bees.